SGenheden/Tutorials/SolvationSolute/README.md

 The topology file for octanol can be downloaded from [virtualchemistry.org](http://virtualchemistry.org/), it is also provided in this tutorial (`1-octanol.itp`).

-Move the atom type definitions from this file to `ffnonbonded.ff`
+Move the atom type definitions from this file to `ffnonbonded.itp`

     h1            h1      0.0000  0.0000  A   2.47135e-01  6.56888e-02
     hc            hc      0.0000  0.0000  A   2.64953e-01  6.56888e-02